 The Division of Pediatric Surgery offers a two-year fellowship training program with a new fellow accepted every year.
 The educational goal is to provide the fellow with advanced knowledge and training in the management and treatment of surgical disease in infants and children.
 Upon completion of training in the pediatric surgery fellowship program, our fellows are expected to perform as highly competent pediatric surgeons.

-The first year includes rotations in the intensive care nursery, urology, and ENT.
+The first year includes rotations in the neonatal intensive care unit, pediatric intensive care unit, urology, and ENT.
 The entire second year is spent on the pediatric surgery service.
-During the second year, the fellow will run the service, teach the general surgery residents and medical students, and will participate in the organization of the formal teaching conferences.
+During the second year, the fellow will run the pediatric surgery service, teach the general surgery residents and medical students, and will participate in the organization of the formal teaching conferences.
 He/She will also act as the teaching assistant for progressively more complex procedures.

 The Pediatric Surgery Fellowship Program offers a wide range of educational experiences.
 Training includes the operating room, bedside, outpatient clinic experiences, and the Simulation Center.
 The Program offers conferences throughout UT Southwestern Medical Center and Children’s Health.
 UT Southwestern conferences are held on Wednesday and Children’s Health conferences are held every Thursday; topics are rotated over the length of the program to provide a thorough coverage of diagnoses and management options.
 We also utilize the Simulation Center for teaching minimally invasive neonatal techniques.